-Collecting and storing seed in seed banks is one of the most powerful ways to combat the global decline of plant biodiversity.
-It offers an insurance policy against the further extinction of plant species.
+Collecting and storing seed in seed banks is one of the most powerful ways to combat the global decline of plant diversity.
+It offers an insurance policy against the further loss of plant species.

 The Partnership unites the expertise of fourteen institutions, including universities, herbaria, botanic gardens, non-government organisations and state environmental agencies.